top of page

 I'm Unbroken.
 And So Are You.

-Writer's picture: Kristy MicheleKristy Michele
+Kristy Michele

 The Feeling is Real

 When my marriage was falling apart, I spent three years in therapy trying to figure out what I needed to change about myself to make it work.
 Which inherently isn't a bad thing to take accountability for your part, but all I was really doing was internalizing my ex's words and trying to morph into what I thought would make him happy.
 If I was thinner, prettier, sexier, more domesticated, less opinionated, better at cooking, better at cleaning... then we'd have a happy marriage.
-Addiction wasn't the problem.
+His addiction wasn't the problem.
 The emotional abuse wasn't the problem.
 I was the problem... or so I thought.
 If I could just be what he needed - more patient and understanding.
 If only I didn't trigger him so much then he would stop drinking.
-Then we'd be happy.
 If I could just fix my weaknesses, heal my trauma, ignore my pain - then it would all be ok.
 I saw myself as broken - and honestly, who wants to love someone who is broken?
 I certainly didn't love myself so why would he or anyone else for that matter?

 The Cheerio Incident